 Your counselor will help guide you through the detox process, developing an individualized treatment plan along the way.
 You’ll learn to identify relapse “triggers" and how to cope with them on a daily basis.
 You’ll also receive information and education about longer-term treatment designed to promote abstinence from drug use.

-This medication is FDA-approved for opioid detox.
-It’s safe because the medication’s effects reach a “plateau," limiting instances of further addiction and it’s “humane" because it allows allowing the client to complete detoxification without the discomfort and pain often associated with opiate withdrawal.
+These medications are FDA-approved for opioid detox.
+They’re safe because the medication’s effects reach a “plateau," limiting instances of further addiction.
+It’s “humane" because it allows you to complete detoxification without the discomfort and pain often associated with opiate withdrawal.

 Buprenorphine is an FDA-approved product used to help opiate addicts recover.
 It comes in two forms: Subutex® and a buprenorphine/naloxone product called Suboxone®.

-Subutex® and Suboxone® are currently the only Schedule III, IV, or V medications to have received FDA approval for detoxification from opiates.
+Subutex® and Suboxone® are the ONLY Schedule III, IV, or V medications to receive FDA approval for detoxification from opiates.

-Buprenorphine is an opioid partial agonist, meaning it can produce side effects like euphoria and respiratory depression, but its strongest possible effect is still less than a full agonist like heroin or methadone.
+Buprenorphine is an opioid “partial agonist," which means it can produce side effects like euphoria and respiratory depression…but its strongest possible effect is still less than a “full agonist" like heroin or methadone.
 At low doses, buprenorphine produces enough of an effect to help you discontinue opiate use without experiencing withdrawal symptoms.